egonbeermat/RemoteDisplay/README.md

 ## Todo

 - Release Android and iOS client software
-- Add callback for additional processing for connect/disconnect/enable local screen/disable local screen

 ## References

 * [Remote Display for LVGL Development](https://github.com/CubeCoders/LVGLRemoteServer) - the original inspiration for the Teensy-side code.
-This has been modified with improved compression (RLE escaped), smaller memory utilization, removal of LVGL dependency and additional UDP messages to help the client software functions.
-Brand new client software and features developed independently of this original codebase.
+This has been modified with improved compression (RLE escaped), smaller memory utilization, removal of LVGL dependency, serial port communication, and additional message packets to help the client software functions.
+Client software and features developed independently of this original codebase.

 ## License

 This library is distributed under the "AGPL-3.0-or-later" license.
 Please contact the author if you wish to inquire about other license options.
 ---

-Copyright (c) 2024 Ian Wall
+Copyright (c) 2024-2025 Ian Wall